fixie-ai/ai-jsx/packages/docs/docs/guides/openai.md

 OPENAI_API_BASE=/openai-proxy
 ```

-## Set a model provider in your JSX:
+## Set a model provider in your JSX

 :::caution
 This is only needed in rare cases.